 - The greatest is recommended to be changed to 33% of the whole membership of the Legislative Assembly.

-- Article 1- The split of states based on Parts was eliminated as part of the revisions made to Article 1.
+- Article 1– The split of states based on Parts was eliminated as part of the revisions made.
 States were used in place of Parts A and B. States in Parts C and D were replaced by Union territories.
 There were added 14 states along with 5 union territories.

 - Article 168(1)(a) – For some states, the clause establishes bicameral legislatures.
 A bi-cameral legislature was added for the newly formed Madhya Pradesh.
 The word “Madras” was followed by the word “Mysore.”

-- Article 171- The maximum strength of the state’s legislative council is the subject of this article.
+- This pertains to the upper limit of the State’s Legislative Council’s membership, as outlined in Article 171.
 According to the suggestion, the largest number of members was changed to one-third or 33% of the total number of members of the legislative assembly.

 - Article 217(1)– It was amended to add the words “in the case of an additional or acting Judge, as provided in Article 224, and in any other case” to the existing words of the provision “shall hold office until he attains the age of sixty years”